denoland/deno/ext/kv/README.md

 `Deno.openKv`.
 A background task is then spawned to periodically make HTTP POST requests to the provided URL to refresh database metadata.

+The HTTP `Authorization` header is included and have the format `Bearer <access-token>`.
+The `<access-token>` is a static token issued by the service provider.
+For Deno Deploy, this is the personal access token generated from the dashboard.
+You can specify the access token with the environment variable `DENO_ACCESS_TOKEN`.

 Request body is currently unused.
 The response is a JSON message that satisfies the following [JSON Schema](https://json-schema.org/) definition: